By Molly Patrick

 Why struggle with eating healthy when you don’t have to?

-If you want more delicious and totally satisfying whole food plant based recipes, along with a weekly plan to help you eat mouthgasmic plants every day, check out our weekly Meal Plans and sign up for a free trial.
+If you want more delicious and totally satisfying whole food plant based recipes, along with a weekly plan to help you eat mouthgasmic plants every day, check out our weekly plant based Meal Plans and sign up for a free trial.

 Today’s recipe is a delicious salad that you can follow before you venture out and make your own masterpiece.